 Students must not pursue any off-campus employment without proper authorization.
 Authorization must be received BEFORE beginning any off-campus work, internship, or related employment activity.
 Pursuing off-campus employment activity without proper authorization could jeopardize the ability to complete your MIT academic program and any future U.S. visas.

 The U.S. Department of State Exchange Visitor Program regulations allow J-1 student visa holders to apply for Academic Training (AT) before and/or after completion of their program of studies.

 Only students pursuing a degree are allowed to apply for Academic Training.
-Students become eligible for AT after they have been in lawful, full-time student status for one full academic year.
+Students become eligible for AT after they have been in lawful, full-time student status for one full academic year (with certain exceptions).

-The cumulative period of Academic Training is 18 months, unless the student is pursuing a program that requires fewer than 18 months, in which case the period of Academic Training is shortened accordingly.
-The period of Academic Training cannot be longer than the period of time the student takes to complete his/her program of studies.
+The cumulative period of Academic Training is 18 months, unless the student is pursuing a program that requires fewer than 18 months, in which case the period of Academic Training eligible is shortened accordingly.
+The period of Academic Training cannot be longer than the period of time the student takes to complete his/her program of studies in the U.S. in J-1 student visa status.
 For example, a student who completes a Master’s degree in one academic year (10 months) is allowed only 10 months of Academic Training authorization.